-- 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
-If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
-Will water be discharged to groundwater?
-Give general description, purpose, and approximate quantities if known. [help] - 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals. . . ; agricultural; etc.).
-Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve. [help] - c.
+- 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
+Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve. [help] None anticipated. - c.
 Water runoff (including stormwater): - Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
-If so, describe. [help] - 2) Could waste materials enter ground or surface waters?
-If so, generally describe. [help] - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+If so, describe. [help] Runoff will follow existing patterns towards a lot spot on the northwest corner of the subject parcel. - 2) Could waste materials enter ground or surface waters?
+If so, generally describe. [help] None anticipated. - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.

+No. Runoff will follow existing patterns towards a lot spot on the northwest corner of the subject parcel.

+d.
+Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any:

+N/A. The project will not alter existing drainage patterns.

+4. Plants [help]

+- a.
+Check the types of vegetation found on the site: [help]

+- x__Deciduous tree: alder, maple, aspen, other

+- x Evergreen tree: fir, cedar, pine, other

+- x Shrubs

+- grass

+- pasture

+- crop or grain

+- Orchards, vineyards or other permanent crops.

+- wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other

+- water plants: water lily, eelgrass, milfoil, other

+- other types of vegetation

+b.
+What kind and amount of vegetation will be removed or altered? [help]

+The attached arborist report delineates the trees to be removed.
+In addition to the substantial trees indicated, other small shrubs in the 20' wide easement will be removed.

-Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern imp pacts, if any: 4.
-Plants [help] a.
-Check the types of vegetation found on the site: [help] deciduous tree: alder, maple, aspen, otherevergreen tree: fir, cedar, pine, othershrubsgrasspasturecrop or grainOrchards, vineyards or other permanent cropswet soil plants: cattail, buttercup, bullrush, skunk cabbage, otherwater plants: water lily, eelgrass, milfoil, otherother types of vegetation b.
-What kind and amount of vegetation will be removed or altered? [help] C. List threatened and endangered species known to be on or near the site. [help] d.
-Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: [help] e.
+c.
+List threatened and endangered species known to be on or near the site. [help] No endangered species are known to be on or near the site.

+d.
+Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: [help] None anticipated.

+e.
 List all noxious weeds and invasive species known to be on or near the site.
+None known.

-5. Animals a.
+5. Animals

+a.
 List any birds and other animals which have been observed on or near the site or are known to be on or near the site.
-Examples include: [help] birds: hawk, heron, eagle, songbirds, other: mammals: deer, bear, elk, beaver, other: fish: bass, salmon, trout, herring, shellfish, other b.
-L List any threatened and endangered species known to be on or near the site. [help] c.
-I s the site part of a migration route?
-If so, explain. [help] d.
-F Proposed measures to preserve or enhance wildlife, if any: [help] e.
-L List any invasive animal species known to be on or near the site.
+Examples include: [help]

+birds: hawk, heron, eagle, songbirds, other: mammals: deer, bear, elk, beaver, other: fish: bass, salmon, trout, herring, shellfish, other b.
+List any threatened and endangered species known to be on or near the site. [help] None known.

+There may be birds nests in the trees to be removed.
+Specific species are unknown.

+c.
+Is the site part of a migration route?
+If so, explain. [help] No.

+d.
+Proposed measures to preserve or enhance wildlife, if any: [help] None anticipated. e.
+List any invasive animal species known to be on or near the site.
+None known.